SWoto/RideAPI/README.md

 # RideAPI [![Python application](https://github.com/SWoto/RideAPI/actions/workflows/python-app.yml/badge.svg)](https://github.com/SWoto/RideAPI/actions/workflows/python-app.yml)
-The goal is to create an API that use microservices and message brokes to comunicate between them.
+The goal is to create an API that use microservices and message brokers to comunicate between them.

 # Project Description
 An API that handles rides.
 It will have: